Published on Fortnum Private Wealth ()

 Some primary and secondary purposes will require disclosure of your personal information to third parties.
 Some examples of when this would be required include for the purpose of providing you with services.
 The likely recipients would be the issuers or operators of financial products or financial services and providers of office and related services to us.
 We will require that any third parties to whom we disclose personal information will only use that information for the purposes for which we disclosed it to them and on the basis that they will comply with their privacy obligations.

-If your Fortnum group member moves to another Australian financial services licensee, we may provide your personal information to the other licensee to enable your Fortnum group member to continue providing you with services.
-Similarly if your Fortnum group member sells their business to another adviser or Australian financial services licensee we may provide your personal information to that licensee to enable them to provide you with services.
-In the event of either of these things occurring we would of course notify you in advance.
+If your Fortnum Group Member moves to another Australian Financial Services Licensee (AFSL), we may provide your personal information to the other AFSL to enable your Fortnum Group Member to continue providing you with services.
+Similarly, if your Fortnum group member sells their business to another financial adviser or AFSL we may provide your personal information to them to enable them to provide you with services.
+In the event of either of these things occurring, FPW will notify you in advance and you will have the ability to opt out of this transition.

 Data quality and protection